Associate Professor of Food Studies

 - Graduate Journal of Food Studies, Advisory Board

 - Bentley, Amy.
 Inventing Baby Food: Taste, Health, and the Industrialization of the American Diet.
-University of California Press (forthcoming, 2014). (link)
+University of California Press (September, 2014). (link)

 - Bentley, Amy, et al. "TED Studies: Sustainable Consumption - Reworking the Western Diet" (August 2013).
 Also available on ITunesU. (link)